felipec23/Information-extraction-from-scholar-figures/README.md

 # Information extraction from scholar figures
-This project: downloads PDF's from Libgen, extract the images from PDF's, classifies them, and extract the information in it.
+This project: downloads PDF's from Libgen, extract the images from PDF's, classifies them, and extracts their information.

 ## Part 1: Downloading the PDF's
 DOI's from papers were extracted using Scopus.